AETHERWING eMOTORSPORTS // OPS

 9.1 Oval & Stock Car

-Bump Drafting: Permitted on straightaways.
-Bump drafting in corners is prohibited unless the specific league rules explicitly permit it.
-If the league allows it, the trailing car assumes 100% fault for any resulting incident.
+Bump drafting is permitted on straightaways where appropriate.
+Bump drafting in corners is prohibited unless league rules explicitly allow it.
+The trailing car assumes responsibility for resulting incidents.

 9.2 Formula & Open Wheel